 - Legal guidance through the process.
 Many injured workers are not aware of how to protect their rights within the Georgia workers’ compensation system.
 Moreover, many do not understand the rights they have or the benefits they deserve.
 It is not unusual for employers, the insurance company, or others to try to take advantage of this fact and reduce the benefits offered or force the worker back to work too soon.

 - Help with the paperwork.
 You may not wish to navigate confusing forms and complicated procedures while undergoing treatment for an injury or illness, especially one that limits your ability to work and engage in activities you enjoy.
 We can navigate the workers’ compensation system for you and ensure you get the benefits you deserve based on the state’s workers’ compensation laws.

 - Understanding your case value.
 Many insurance companies try to convince workers to agree to a settlement before they are fully aware of their injuries, necessary treatment, and prognosis.
 Your attorney can advise you on whether they believe a settlement is fair and help you negotiate a fair settlement if not.

-If you believe your injuries are relatively minor and may only require a few visits to the doctor but will not prevent you from working and completing all work-related tasks, you may be able to navigate the claims process on your own unless you run into a problem.
+If you believe your injuries are relatively minor and may only require a few visits to the doctor but won’t prevent you from working and completing all work-related tasks, you could navigate the claims process alone unless you run into a problem.